If you could have your dream quiver, Kaestle’s got you covered.

 Early Season Race System

 When the snowguns start firing and groomers start laying down the carpet, we all want a piece of it.
 It’s the start of the season and time to build the foundation of ski mountaineering fitness for the spring, which is when it all counts.
-Even before the lifts are spinning there is plenty of skin-able terrain.
+Even before the lifts are spinning there is plenty of skin-able terrains.

 I’ve stopped racing but I love the weightless feeling of the race kit.
-In the early season it’s also great for establishing balance, skin technique and edge control on the tiny sticks.
+In the early season, it’s also great for establishing balance, skin technique, and edge control on the tiny sticks.

 I’m using the Kaestle TX65 with their branded version of the ATK115 race binding and the Scarpa Alien 3.0.
 Give or take a few grams I don’t think there is anything lighter or more effortless on the up.

 Skins: I prefer the Pomoca Race Pro 2.0 in 59mm and 62mm widths.

 Review: This kit feels effortless on the up.
 Its low weight per foot and the frictionless range of motion in the Alien 3.0 are a dream for moving fast.
 I however am not fast, so, therefore, appreciate having less weight even more so, as I’m on the hill longer than others on every lap.
 On the descent, this is a system for skiers.
 This ski carves and is super predictable at speed for a race ski.
 The dual carbon layer construction adds so much stability it feels like you’re on a much bigger ski.
 Turn initiation is as smooth as an alpine ski and the edge grip is very powerful.
 The only issue is that you can lay this ski so far over on the edge that you boot out.
 Overall, I’ve tried other skis in this category and this is far and away my favorite.

 Summary: Ultralight and easy on the up.
 Skis extremely well for a race kit.